-Computational Fluid Dynamics (CFDis a branch of fluid mechanics that uses numerical analysis and data structures to analyse and solve problems that involve fluid flows.
-Computers are used to perform the calculations required to simulate…) modelling simulates combustion in the flare.
+Computational Fluid Dynamics (CFD) modelling simulates combustion in the flare.
 It can be used to find the optimum flare operating envelope, including assessing performance from changes such as the composition of the gas and identify other flare performance issues such as the impact of varying wind speeds.
 CFD negates the need for complex empirical tests and can be used to simulate weather conditions in harsh environments (such as storms) that would be hard to replicate in other ways.
 CFD models require access to advanced computing facilities and expert users to ensure that model is an accurate reflection of real-world conditions.

 The partial differential equations that govern fluid flow and heat transfer are highly non-linear and must be solved numerically.
 Therefore, in order to analyze fluid flows, flow domains are split into smaller sub domains.
 The governing equations are then numerically discretized and solved inside each of these subdomains.
 The subdomains are often called finite volumes, elements or cells, and the collection of all elements is called a mesh.